 Protos is an energy and resource hub located near Ellesmere Port in the North West of England.
 It clusters together innovative technologies, connecting energy intensive businesses with sources of low carbon energy.
 It could see over 3,000 jobs created and over £700m invested in the local area.

-Peel Environmental, part of Peel L&P, is the landowner and developed the strategic vision for Protos, including securing outline planning permission.
+Peel NRE, part of Peel L&P, is the landowner and developed the strategic vision for Protos, including securing outline planning permission.
 We have developed the road infrastructure and nature areas and are responsible for providing services including water, energy and telecomms.
 We also provide overall estate management for Protos, including the nature areas.

 Part of the University of Chester, Thornton Science Park is a research and innovation hub at the former Shell site at Thornton, Cheshire.
 The high-tech campus includes over 1 million sq.ft of laboratories and workshops and a £7 million Energy Centre.
 An incubation hub means innovative ideas can be taken from inception and demonstration at Thornton to application at Protos.